 The virtual team is still in the experimental stages.
 We’re still working out tools and models that will help us counteract business challenges.
 However, a recent study by MIT Sloan showed that — with the right tools — a dispersed team could outperform traditional on-premise teams.

-Microsoft has created an interconnected cloud-based universe under their Office 365 collaboration framework.
+Microsoft has created an interconnected cloud-based universe under its Microsoft 365 collaboration framework.
 Within this universe lies a whole suite of communications tools designed to bring a dispersed team together.

-In addition to web-based versions of popular office tools like Outlook email, Excel and PowerPoint, Office 365 provides a dispersed team with new ways to collaborate on even the most complicated projects.
+In addition to web-based versions of popular office tools like Outlook email, Excel and PowerPoint, Microsoft 365 provides a dispersed team with new ways to collaborate on even the most complicated projects.

 Shared online storage